Artificial Intelligence Act: Reactions

 Some tech watchdogs have argued that there were major loopholes in the law that would allow large tech monopolies to entrench their advantage in AI, or to lobby to weaken rules.
-Some startups welcomed the clarification the act provides, while others argued the additional regulation would make European startups uncompetitive compared to American and Chinese startups.
+Some startups welcomed the clarification the Act provides, while others argued the additional regulation would make European startups uncompetitive compared to American and Chinese startups.
+Legal analysis has also suggested that, while the Act may serve as an early reference point for AI governance frameworks, its detailed requirements could add significant compliance complexity for providers operating across multiple jurisdictions.
 La Quadrature du Net (LQDN) described the AI Act as "tailor-made for the tech industry, European police forces as well as other large bureaucracies eager to automate social control."
-LQDN described the role of self-regulation and exemptions in the act to render it "largely incapable of standing in the way of the social, political and environmental damage linked to the proliferation of AI."
+LQDN described the role of self-regulation and exemptions in the Act as rendering it "largely incapable of standing in the way of the social, political and environmental damage linked to the proliferation of AI."
+In light of environmental concerns, some scholars have also argued that the Act's high-risk categorization framework fails to account for the environmental impacts of AI systems, including the energy consumption and resource demands associated with large-scale model training and deployment.
+They contend that by focusing primarily on fundamental rights and product safety risks, the regulation overlooks sustainability concerns and the climate implications of expanding AI infrastructures.
+Commentary on national security has also noted that the Act's sectoral exclusion for security and defense sits alongside separate security frameworks, raising questions about how these exemptions will interact with future security and defense policy.
 Academic commentary has described the Act as a "medley" of product-safety and fundamental-rights frameworks and has also cautioned that its product-safety approach relies heavily on provider self-assessment, raising concerns about effective enforcement.
+An initial appraisal of the Commission's impact assessment by the European Parliamentary Research Service likewise noted that much of the analysis is qualitative and that some estimates, including for compliance costs under the different options, depend on modelling assumptions and available evidence.
+Some scholars also note that linking "trustworthy AI" to compliance with these risk thresholds can make the underlying policy choices about what levels of risk are acceptable less visible.
+Separate proposals for algorithmic impact assessments, such as a framework developed by the AI Now Institute for public agencies, argue that impact assessments should map affected communities, examine fairness, bias and due process, and allow ongoing public and researcher scrutiny of automated decision systems.

+A broad civil society coalition coordinated by European Digital Rights (EDRi) published a joint analysis comparing the final AI Act with its earlier demands and concluded that the law falls short of what is needed to protect rights to privacy, equality, non-discrimination and the presumption of innocence.
+The coalition also called for stronger safeguards for people on the move and for people with disabilities, arguing that the final rules leave significant gaps in these areas.